ImageMagick/Usage-Markdown/compose/index.md

 In Photoshop this is not only known as '`Linear Burn`' but also as '`Subtract`'.
 That is because if you [Negate](../color_mods/#negate) one of the input images (such as the source image), that image is subtracted from the other image.
-For example here is the resulting maths when you negate the source image...
+For example, here is the resulting maths when you negate the source image...

 $$
 (1-Src) + Dest - 1  \Rightarrow  Dest - Src